 I am shocked.
 But not about the hair.
 I like it when the nurses and even the doctors have something like that.
 It gives me something to talk to them about other than aches, pains, and fears.
 The focus on their appearance is a welcome diversion.
 I am sure that the appearance has started quite a few conversation between the shots, blood draws, the taking of vital signs, cleaning up vomit, and trying to figure out when they can get home and just have 5 mins to themselves.
 It also lets patients see them as people.
 Not some sort of machine.
 If their hair, tatoo, piercing or whatever helps them deal with the ever popular topics of pain and suffering.
 GO FOR IT!!
-If it takes their mind off of the barf they have cleaned, the stool that they have clean up because someone (related to you or maybe YOU!) wasn’t able to make it to the bathroom.
+If it takes their mind off of the barf they have cleaned, the stool that they have mopped up and the myriad of things that patients and family need.
+I would say they deserve a little “personal” expressions.
 Not to mention patience (I am not sure why them call them patients – most of them have no patience!!
 HA!
 HA!
 I made a funny!!)
 But seriously, why can’t they do something for themselves?
-I had a respiratory therapist come into the room to give a much needed Asthma treatment after he left the lady in the bed next to me said: “I wouldn’t let him give me a treatment.
+I had a respiratory therapist come into the room to give a much-needed Asthma treatment after he left the lady in the bed next to me said: “I wouldn’t let him give me a treatment.
 He is GAY.”
 I really didn’t know what to say so I just asked “Why?
 You jealous?”
-She got such a look on her face and buzzed for the nurse in less than 20mins I had the room all to myself….I wonder if it was something I said??
+She got such a look on her face and buzzed for the nurse in less than 20 mins I had the room all to myself….I wonder if it was something I said??
+I hope so!

 Nurses are human too.
-I had a friend loose her Mom recently and she seems to be suffering from bouts of vertigo along with a laundry list of symptoms.
-My friend is handling way too much at the moment but it is what has to be done, she is a rock.
+I had a friend lose her Mom recently.
+Because of her Mom’s passing, she seems to be suffering from bouts of vertigo along with a laundry list of symptoms.
+My friend is handling way too much at the moment but it is what has to be done.

 I answered a post that she had put up:

 I always try to do as the doctors tell me.
-But just remember they are the experts on medicine, but you and only you are an expert on YOU.
+Just remember they are the experts on medicine, but you and only you are an expert on YOU.
 Don’t stop until you feel comfortable with understanding what the test, doctors etc. have to say.
-Just remember they are “practicing medicine”, but you are the real expert.
+Just remember they are “practicing medicine”, but you are the real expert on your body.
 After all, you have been you longer than they have been a doctor.
 Just saying… And yes you can get sick from stress.
 Just ask Debbie Reynolds.